Chia-Network/chia-dev-guides/guides/chialisp-concepts/currying.md

 ## Example

-We're going to write a simple example to try currying on the command-line.
+We're going to write a simple example to try currying on the command line.

 Write this in a file named `multiply.clsp`: